uploadcare/file-uploader/README.md

 - Fast and secure.
 - Minimum of external dependencies: security audit is not expensive.
 - We try to be as close to the native web platform as possible and not force you to use any specific development environment tools.
-- Tested by un Uploadcare community.
+- Tested by an Uploadcare community.

 ## 📦 What’s in the box?